-- Coconut oil - I always toast steel cut oats and other grains a little bit of oil before adding the liquid, to really bring out their flavor.
+- Coconut oil - Toasting steel cut oats and other grains a little bit of oil before adding the liquid is my secret tip to bringing out the flavor of any whole grain!

-- Steel cut oats - Not quick-cooking for this one!
-These take longer to cook (25-30 minutes), but it's mostly hands-off, and the texture is SO worth it.
-Plus, you'll cook once and have oats for days.
+- Steel cut oats - These take longer to cook (25-30 minutes), but it's mostly hands-off, and the texture is SO worth it.
+Plus, you'll cook once and have oats for several days.
+This recipe focuses only on steel cut oats instructions, but if you're looking for something with whole rolled oats, definitely give my blackberry baked oatmeal a try!

 - Maple syrup - Just a touch for a light sweetness and comforting flavor.